Franz Reinisch: Time in Schoenstatt

 In 1933 Franz Reinisch went to Augsburg.
 Here he was responsible for youth work and quickly showed his talent for preaching.
 Among the young people he found many enthusiastic listeners.
 Through a priestly magazine he first learned of Schoenstatt.
 Five years later, in 1938, after several transfers to Konstanz, Hohenrechberg, to the St. Paul Home in Bruchsal, Salzburg and Untermerzbach, he finally came to Schoenstatt.
-Here Franz Reinisch was entrusted with mission work and men's ministry.
+Here, Franz Reinisch was entrusted with mission work and men's ministry.
 He held here especially many retreats and conferences.
 From Schoenstatt he undertook many tours throughout Germany.
-He also built a close relationship with Father Joseph Kentenich.
 Early on he began to confront the emerging ideology of National Socialism.

 His troubles with the law began when the Gestapo became aware of his speeches in which he openly addressed the incompatibility of Christianity with the ideas of the Nazi regime.
 For this reason he received a ban on sermons and speeches on 12 September 1940.
+Since he could not occupy a parish post, he could be drafted.
 He took up work for the church by translating ecclesiastical messages and texts from Italian into German magazines.
 He defied the ban and continued to attend speeches.

 Decision of conscience

+After the death of Reich President Paul von Hindenburg in August 1934, the military oath formula was changed.
+The Hitler Oath required conscripts were to swear an oath of allegiance and binding loyalty to Adolf Hitler.

 On 12 September 1941, Reinisch received the call-up to join the Wehrmacht.
-By this time he was convinced that Hitler was the personification of the Antichrist, and argued against taking the oath of allegiance to Hitler, even though refusing it would bring severe consequences.
-Although many tried to convince him otherwise, Father Joseph Kentenich, who by this time was in concentration camp at Dachau, strengthened him in his resolve.
+By this time he was convinced that Hitler was the personification of the Antichrist, and argued against taking the Hitler oath, even though refusing it would bring severe consequences.
 He often prayed before the image of Mary at the Shrine of Schoenstatt: "Dear Mother Thrice Admirable, let me live as an ardent Schoenstatt apostle and die!"
 On Easter Tuesday, 1942 he was ordered into the armed forces.
 During this time of prayer he resolved not to take the oath of allegiance.
 In a visit to Innsbruck, he told his parents of his decision.

 On 15 April 1942, Reinisch arrived a day later than ordered in the barracks in Bad Kissingen and immediately declared his refusal to swear the oath of allegiance to Hitler.
 He publicly noted that he would swear allegiance to the German people but not Adolf Hitler.
 He was arrested and brought before a court martial, charged with undermining military morale.
-His trial dragged on, so he was brought in May to the Berlin-Tegel prison, where the prison chaplain denied him communion for failing to perform his duty.
+His trial dragged on, so he was brought in May to the Tegel Prison, where the chaplain denied him the holy communion for failing to perform his duty.
 In August he was moved to Brandenburg in Berlin, where he would be sentenced.
-In prison he wrote the poem "You're the Great People", as a dirge in anticipation of a death sentence.
+In prison he wrote the poem You're the Great People, as a dirge in anticipation of a death sentence.